Blink-182 (album)

-Blink-182 (also known as untitled) is the fifth studio album by the American rock band Blink-182, released on November 18, 2003, by Geffen Records.
-Following their ascent to stardom and success of their prior two releases, the trio was compelled to take a break and subsequently participated in various side projects (Box Car Racer and Transplants).
-When they regrouped, they felt inspired to approach song structure and arrangements differently on their next effort together.
+Blink-182 (also referred to as the untitled album) is the fifth studio album by American rock band Blink-182, released on November 18, 2003, by Geffen Records.
+Following the success of their last two albums, the trio went on hiatus and participated in various side projects including Box Car Racer and Transplants.
+When they regrouped, they decided to approach their next album by placing more attention on song structure and musical arrangements.
+Their longest album, it marks a shift toward a darker, more expansive and complex sound; its interconnected songs and cinematic structure blur the lines between pop-punk and post-hardcore.

-Recorded from January to October 2003 with producer Jerry Finn, the album has been described as darker and more mature than the band's earlier work.
-It also marked a musical departure from their previous efforts, infusing experimental elements, inspired by lifestyle changes (the band members all became fathers before the album was released) and side projects, into their usual pop-punk sound.
-Its songs are sonically expansive and downcast, leading critics to view it as a more elaborate, mature side of the band.
-The songwriting is more personal in nature and explores darker territory, touching upon the realities of adulthood and unexpected hardships.
-In addition, its recording process was long and often unconventional.
+The recording process for the album began in a rented San Diego mansion and evolved into a costly project spanning over a year, two record labels, and more than a million dollars.
+The band, led by producer Jerry Finn, transformed the house into a fully equipped "musical laboratory," using an extensive array of vintage gear, experimental instruments, and unconventional analog techniques.
+Its songwriting is more personal in nature and explores mature territory, touching upon the realities of adulthood and unexpected hardships, as well as personal growth and global unrest.
+Its ambiguous title embraces a serious, undefined identity, complemented by cover art introducing an iconographic "smiley" logo inspired by edgy pop art and punk aesthetics.
+The album features a gothic collaboration with Robert Smith of The Cure.

-Fans were generally split regarding the band's "new" direction, but the album proved successful, selling 2.2 million copies in the United States.
+Released at the forefront of the emo cultural peak, the album proved successful, selling 2.2 million copies in the United States.
 It received positive reviews, with critics welcoming its change in tone.
 Lead singles "Feeling This" and "I Miss You" received the most radio airplay out of the four singles released, and peaked high on Billboard charts.
-The worldwide touring schedule, which saw the band travel to Japan and Australia, also found the three performing for troops stationed in the Middle East.
-The album was the band's last recording with longtime producer Jerry Finn and their final original material before a four-year-long hiatus.
-It is also their longest studio album to date, clocking in at 49 minutes.
+The worldwide touring schedule, which saw the band travel to Japan and Australia, also found the three performing for U.S. military troops stationed in the Middle East.
+The album was the band's last recording with longtime producer Jerry Finn and their final original material before their first breakup.
+The band and critics alike regard the LP as a highlight; it was celebrated with sold-out anniversary performances a decade after its release.